Eye in the Sky

 Hog roasters and BBQers and food preparation - Ian Orpe, Peter and Tracy King, Keith Wright and Sue Bunn - and several others I know.

-Tent erectors/dismantlers, trailer towers, handymen, electricians and general hard grafters - John Readings, Stuart Martin, Brian Metcalfe, Alan Booth, Neil Hutchison, Paul Kenber, Sean Lovatt, Alastair Florence
+Tent erectors/dismantlers, trailer towers, handymen, electricians and general hard grafters - John Readings, Stuart Martin, Brian Metcalfe, Alan Booth, Neil Hutchison, Paul Kenber, Sean Lovatt, Alastair Florence (who then missed the best part of the weekend laeving on holiday early Saturday), RW, Michael Craig,

 Trade stands - Mark from UK Airsports, Kirsten from Aurofix, John Welch for Sky and Craig Byrne of Highflyerz Kitesurfing.